imjustinzero/UAIU-LIVE/replit.md

 # UAIU Arcade - Multi-Game Pay-to-Play Platform

 ## Overview
 UAIU Arcade is a production-ready online multiplayer gaming platform featuring a pay-to-play model, real-time 1v1 matchmaking, and a credit-based economy.
 Players can purchase credits via Stripe, compete in server-authoritative matches across multiple games, and request payouts.
-The platform features an integrated HTML5 radio player streaming 360 Radio.
 Games run until natural completion based on scoring, with AI bot fallback after 10 seconds if no opponent is found.
 The platform prioritizes security, real-time performance, and a vibrant gaming experience, optimized for both mobile and desktop.

 ## Available Games
 1. **Pong**: Classic vertical paddle game with real-time physics